Java Puzzle 1: Oddity

 x = y ^ x;

 Even back in those days, this technique was seldom justified.
 Now that CPUs have many registers, it is never justified.
 Like most “clever” code, it is far less clear than its naive counterpart and far slower.
 Still, some programmers persist in using it.
 Worse, they complicate matters by using the idiom illustrated in this puz- zle, which combines the three exclusive OR operations into a single statement.
+This idiom was used in the C programming language and from there made its way into C++ but is not guaranteed to work in either of these languages.
+It is guaranteed not to work in Java.
+The Java language specification says that operands of operators are evaluated from left to right [JLS 15.7].
+To evaluate the expression x ^= expr, the value of x is sampled before expr is evaluated, and the exclusive OR of these two values is assigned to the variable x [JLS 15.26.2].
+In the CleverSwap program, the variable x is sampled twice—once for each appearance in the expression—but both samplings occur before any assignments.

 The following code snippet describes the behavior of the broken swap idiom in more detail and explains the output that we observed: